For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 And although it saves you the hassle of organising bills, it might not be the cheapest option.

-Your landlord will probably overestimate how much energy you'll use (they don't want to lose money after all), so you might end up paying more than you need to.
+Your landlord could overestimate how much energy you'll use (they don't want to lose money after all), so you might end up paying more than you need to.

 It's also possible that your landlord can charge you extra if you use too much energy.
 Make sure you check your contract and weigh up the pros and cons before you commit.